Fixtures and Results

 Club Website

-Thanks are due to Eric Begbie who acts as webmaster for the Club’s website and who has been meticulous in recording the outcome of match results.
-The site has attracted the attention of Herioters as far away as the USA and, in time, we could see the Club invited to tour overseas.
+Thanks are due to Past President Eric Begbie who, although no longer curling , acts as webmaster for the Club’s website and has been meticulous in recording the outcome of match results.

 Douglas J Goddard